The Pride Alliance

 Princeton Q & API

-Princeton Q & API is a new group for all queer and questioning Asian/Pacific-Islander students to connect, share dialogue, and build community.
+Princeton Q & API is a group for all queer and questioning Asian/Pacific-Islander students to connect, share dialogue, and build community.
 This is a confidential and inclusive group; trans*, asexual, and intersex individuals are warmly invited.
-For more information, contact the LGBT Center.
+For more information, contact the LGBT Center at firstname.lastname@example.org.

 This is a welcoming and supportive space for LGBT students of color to meet and hang out.
 Drop in and have dinner, which is provided.
 This group currently meets the second and fourth Tuesday of the month at 6p.m.
 Locations vary.
 For more information, contact the LGBT Center, Carl A. Fields Center, or Women's Center.